 Codification of Case Law of the Swiss Federal Court

-The draft bill further seeks to bring the text of Chapter 12 PILA up to date with the case law of the Swiss Federal Court and to clarify certain open issues that are currently not dealt with in Swiss international arbitration law.
+The draft bill further sought to bring the text of Chapter 12 PILA up to date with the case law of the Swiss Federal Court and to clarify certain open issues that are currently not dealt with in Swiss international arbitration law.

-In line with the case law of the Swiss Federal Court and Swiss domestic arbitration law, the draft bill provides for the right of a party to request the arbitral tribunal to correct typographical errors in its award, to explain considerations in its award, or to render an additional award on claims omitted.
+In line with the case law of the Swiss Federal Court and Swiss domestic arbitration law, the draft bill provided for the right of a party to request the arbitral tribunal to correct typographical errors in its award, to explain considerations in its award, or to render an additional award on claims omitted.

-Furthermore, the draft bill confirms the right of a party to request, in limited cases, a reopening of the proceedings by way of a decision of the Swiss Federal Court (Revision / review), in addition to the right to request the setting aside of the award.
-These limited cases include situations where (i) relevant facts or evidence come to light after the completion of the arbitration proceedings; where (ii) criminal investigations show that the award was tainted by illegality; or where (iii) circumstances have come to light after the completion of the arbitration proceedings that call into question an arbitrator's independence or impartiality.
+Furthermore, the draft bill confirmed the right of a party to request, in limited cases, a reopening of the proceedings by way of a decision of the Swiss Federal Court (Revision / review), in addition to the right to request the setting aside of the award.
+These limited cases include situations where (i) relevant facts or evidence come to light after the completion of the arbitration proceedings; where (ii) criminal investigations show that the award was tainted by illegality; and/or where (iii) circumstances have come to light after the completion of the arbitration proceedings that call into question an arbitrator's independence or impartiality.

-In line with the case law of the Swiss Federal Court and Swiss domestic arbitration law, the draft bill also provides that a party forfeits its right to object to a violation of procedural rules if the objection is not promptly raised.
+In line with the case law of the Swiss Federal Court and Swiss domestic arbitration law, the draft bill also provided that a party forfeits its right to object to a violation of procedural rules if the objection is not promptly raised.

-Responding to uncertainties created by the case law of the Swiss Federal Court, the draft bill expressly clarifies that arbitration proceedings are international if one party to the arbitration agreement was domiciled in Switzerland at the time the agreement was signed.
+Responding to uncertainties created by the case law of the Swiss Federal Court, the draft bill expressly clarified that arbitration proceedings are international if one party to the arbitration agreement was not domiciled in Switzerland at the time the agreement was signed.
 The parties' domicile at the time the proceedings are commenced is irrelevant in this respect.